 ‘The Tonic of Wildness’ is a complex and very personal story.
 Can you tell me about how it began?

-I believe as artists, it is our responsibility to respond to what is happening in the world – to become a kind of ‘mirror’ reflecting on events.
+I believe, as artists, it is our responsibility to respond to what is happening in the world – to become a kind of mirror reflecting on events.
 I was – and still am – terrified by what is happening politically in the United States.
 I felt an urgency to act, to create a project that might reflect how I and many other Americans are feeling.
-I was afraid for my friends – those that might be threatened by policies enacted by the incoming political regime.
+I was afraid for my friends – those that might be threatened by policies enacted by the incoming political regime [in 2017].
 I was afraid for myself and thought that I might lose certain freedoms that I hold sacred.
 So, I fled… and I used my camera to document my journey.
 This was an attempt to transform my emotions and feelings into something tangible – to make sense of the confusion, to weave a tapestry from the tangled threads of madness.

 The narrative unfolds as a kind of escape and a search for redemption.